 Crepitus of the knee refers to a cracking sensation when a person moves their knee.
 Treatment may not be necessary, but may include lifestyle changes, medication, and physical therapy.

-The name of this cracking or popping sensation is crepitus.
+The name of this cracking, popping, or crunching sensation is crepitus.
 It can affect different parts of the body, but it is common in the knee.